 Hash is a South Carolina original, a dish so unique to SC — which is arguably also the birthplace of barbecue — that if you’re from virtually any other part of the country you probably have an entirely different dish in mind.
 No, we’re not talking corned beef hash.

 Patrick Phillips of Big “O” Que shared with us his BBQ hash recipe, and we’ll let him explain a bit more about hash:

 Hash…what is it?

-It is most certainly a South Carolina dish, be it a side dish in the Midlands and Lowcountry to a main dish in the Upstate of South Carolina.
-Hash over rice is the popular style of any South Carolina Hash recipe search you will find on the internet, but our Upstate South Carolina style is almost like finding Bigfoot.
+It is most certainly a South Carolina dish, be it a side dish in the Midlands and Lowcountry and a main dish in the Upstate of South Carolina.
+Hash over rice is the popular style of any South Carolina hash recipe search you will find on the internet, but our Upstate South Carolina style is almost like finding Bigfoot.